nie-ine/N3-rule-based_machine-reasoning/README.md

 These built-ins are mentioned in some of the following rule examples.

 ## N3-rules serve different purposes:
+Note: also mentioned in the use case catalogue.
 ### Implementation of the RDF model theory:
 A set of [N3-rules implementation of the RDF model theory](https://github.com/josd/eye/tree/master/reasoning/rpo) permits to infer data from data based on the built-in logic of the W3C Semantic Web standard languages.
 Examples are rules for the implementation of: